equinor/flowify-documentation/docs/bricks.md

 [An Artifact Repository](https://argoproj.github.io/argo-workflows/configure-artifact-repository/) must be configured in Argo Workflows.
 Flowify does not verify the configurations.
 #### File as input
-Select artifacts as input type on the left-hand pane.
+Add an component input on the left-hand pane and select artifacts as input type.
 ![input artifact](./assets/bricks/input_artifact.PNG)

-You can pass the path location of the artifact inside the container as `Args`.
+Pass the path location of the artifact inside the container as `Args`.
+In this example, the full path will be available as ``file=/artifacts/input_file` in the container run arguments.
 ![input artifact path](./assets/bricks/input_artifact_path.PNG)

 The path of the input artifact is `/artifacts/<INPUT_PARAMETER_NAME>`.
 You will need to make sure the container has the permission to access the file.
 See [volume mount example](./bricks.md#add-volume-mount)